-Below is a brief overview by category of the most common Western dog arthritis treatments.
+Below is a brief overview by category of the most common Western medicines for arthritis pain relief.

 Multiple treatments for dog arthritis exist – too many to mention here.

 However, being aware of the different treatment options enables you to make educated decisions regarding what’s best for your dog.